bahaipedia/lambda-bahaimedia-distribute/README.md

 for file moves and initiates a sync action with the US bucket.
 Less frequently, the US bucket will sync with all overseas buckets so eventually this file that was moved will be everywhere.
 We don't need it to be everywhere immediately because of lambda-edge-file-redirect.

+Note that each region where an origin bucket exists will also have a local copy of this lambda function and lambda-bahaimedia-delete-s3